gowong/material-sheet-fab/README.md

     */
     @Override
     public void show() {
-        // Animate the FAB into view or simply set it's visibility }
+        // Animate the FAB into view or simply set its visibility }

     /**